-- If you think you are having side eects from your medicines, don’t stop taking them.
+- If you think you are having side effects from your medicines, don’t stop taking them.
 Talk to your doctor right away.

 - If you are having trouble paying for your medicine, talk to your doctor.

-If you suspect you have COPD, make an appointment with your doctor.
+If you suspect you have COPD, make an appointment with your doctor or contact Lakeland Pulmonology.
+Our specialists are here support you with treatment.
 Early treatment of COPD will prevent further damage to your lungs, and it will give you the tools you need to maintain a high quality of life.

 Need a doctor?
-Visit the Find A Doctor section of our website or find one with Lakeland Health’s 24-hour referral service at (800) 303-8399
+Visit the Find A Doctor section of our website or find one with Spectrum Health Lakeland 24-hour referral service at 800.303.8399